 6. Acknowledgements

 The authors are thankful for the support from the Atkinson Center for a Sustainable Future at Cornell University in the form of Academic Venture Fund grant.
-We would also like to express our gratitude to a number of individuals who provided advice on this work: David Zurmuhl and Luke Sendelbach (Cornell University), Charles Kellum and David Hampton (Verizon Communications), Arian Aghajanzadeh, Dale Sartor, and Steve Greenberg (LBNL), and Pawel Krol (AGH University of Science and Technology).
+We would also like to express our gratitude to a number of individuals who provided advice on this work: David Zurmuhl and Luke Sendelbach (Cornell University), Charles Kellum and David Hampton (Verizon Communications), Arian Aghajanzadeh, Dale Sartor, and Steve Greenberg (LBNL).

 7. References